dgoldman0/elementarius/mechanics.md

 ## Mana Stones

 There is a 10% chance that instead of mana, users will receive a mana stone.
 The same probabilities for which type of mana a person gets is the same as with regular mana generation.
 The probability of a common stone will be roughly 85.7%, and each higher rarity will have 1/7th the probability of the previous rarity.
 Finally, there will be a 75% chance of getting a stone of insight, a 20% chance of getting a stone of creation, and only a 5% chance of getting a stone of life.

+# Creatures

+Not much is considered with creatures and how they'll battle.
+There will be rarities of creature which can only be forged by the appropriate life stone.
+Creatures will have mana based stats, resistances, weaknesses, etc.